“Let’s give away an iPad!”

 So you’re planning your promotion and you need to decide on a prize that will make your contest or sweepstakes attractive to your customers…

-Answer the questions below to help you decide on the perfect prize for your giveaway.
+Answer the questions below to help you decide on the perfect giveaway prize.

 1. What niche is my business in? (fashion, electronics, jewelry, sports, etc).